Eugen Bleuler

 While Bleuler’s contribution to the field of psychiatry is admirable, his actions regarding eugenics have been critically reappraised.
 Like his predecessor Auguste Forel, Bleuler supported the eugenics movement and advocated for the sterilization of patients diagnosed with schizophrenia.
 He believed that the reproduction of “the mental and physical cripples” would result in racial deterioration.

 During the early 20th century, the “racial hygiene” policies of Nazi Germany were widespread worldwide.
-This led to multiple eugenically motivated attempts to restrict the reproductive rights of patients and people with disabilities, including (forced) sterilization and even the euthanasia of patients.
-Under Bleuler’s supervision, reports were produced at Burghölzli that supported surgical interventions on eugenic grounds.
+This led to multiple eugenically motivated attempts to restrict the reproductive rights of patients and people with disabilities, including forced sterilization and even the euthanasia of patients.
+Burghölzli, under Bleuler’s supervision, produced reports supporting surgical interventions on eugenic grounds.

-During the time when Bleuler’s son, Manfred, directed the clinic, sterilizations were still carried out.
+The clinic continued to perform sterilizations also under the direction of Bleuler’s son, Manfred.
 In 1928, the Swiss canton of Vaud introduced Europe’s first law legalizing non-consensual sterilization.
 Bleuler commented that “mad doctors” were “utterly wrong” for approving the procreation of mentally defective and inferior persons.
-He argued that it was a “legitimate duty” for experts to evaluate serious cases and determine whether they should be euthanized or not.
+He contended that experts had a “legitimate duty” to assess serious cases and decide on the appropriateness of euthanasia.
 Eugenic sterilization practices continued in Switzerland until the 1970s.

 Eugen Bleuler.
 Summary